Replicable-MARL/MARLlib/README.md

 These will help you easily dive into RLLIB.

 The following parts are organized as:
-- **Part II.
-Environment**: available environments with the description
+- **Part II.Environment**: available environments with the description
 - **Part III.
 Baseline Algorithms**: implemented baseline MARL algorithms cover **independent learning / centralized critic / value decomposition**
 - **Part IV.
 State of the Art**: existing works on the environments we provide, with topic annotation.
 - **Part V. Extensions**: general module that can be applied to most of the environments/baseline algorithms